Z-dot-max/MRL_Foundation_Review/README.md

-# MRL_Foundation_Review
-A Systematic Review of Molecular Representation Learning Foundation Models
+# A Systematic Review of Molecular Representation Learning Foundation Models

 ## Purpose of This Repository
 Welcome to the **A Systematic Review of Molecular Representation Learning Foundation Models**!
 This repository has been created to provide supplementary documents to be published in **Breifings in BioInformatics** journal.
 The purpose of this repository is to ensure **transparency, reproducibility, and accessibility** of all data, methodologies, and figures used in the review process.